v-pap/MiniJava-Compiler/README.md

 ## Getting Started

 The following steps are required in order to set up your enviroment and use the compiler.
+You can skip the following setup and just use the provided Dockerfile.

 ### Prerequisites